Different Types of Motor Graders

 Rigid frame motor grader: These usually have a single axle and are incapable of moving either left or right amount a point on the axle.
 This type of graders were popular in the 1980’s and 90’s.

-Articulated frame motor graders: These usually have both a front and rare axle.
+Articulated frame motor graders: These usually have both a front and rear axle.
 The blade is usually located somewhere between the two axles.
 The articulated frame graders are usually in small places where there is very less space to move and turn about in.
 Most machines manufactured and used these days are articulated frame graders.

 When it comes to articulated motor graders there are basically two types of graders base on the joints.
 One with the articulation joint in the front of the cab and the other with the articulation joint behind the cab.
 The grader with the articulation joint behind the cabs provides much better visibility and a clearer view of the mouldboard.